 Phelps-Roper, M. 2019.
 “Unfollow”, Pub.
 Riverrun: an imprint of Quercus Editions Ltd., London; copyright Megan Phelps-Roper 2019.

-Scripture references from King James Version of the Bible
+Unless otherwise stated, scripture references in this article are from the King James Version of the Bible.